jnk0le/random/pipeline cycle test/doc/cortex_m85.md

 cannot dual issue double precision arithmetic even with integer instructions (`vadd.f64`, double moves can)

+mixing with vector instructions is not recommended as the scheduling gets highly non obvious and weird (it's most torelable to vloating point moves, but still weird)

 ## MVE

 ("scalar" means integer instructions, e.g. `add`, `uxtb`)